vanvalenlab/kiosk-bucket-monitor/README.md

 ## Configuration

 The bucket monitor is configured using environment variables.
-Please find a table of all environment variables and their description below.
+Please find a table of all environment variables and their descriptions below.

 | Name | Description | Default Value |
 | :---: | :---: | :---: |